 Spanning the River Severn at the heart of the Ironbridge Gorge World Heritage Site, discover why this much-loved icon continues to inspire locals, tourists and engineering enthusiasts today.

-The Iron Bridge is currently subject to an extensive conservation project to preserve the bridge for future generations to enjoy.
+The Iron Bridge underwent an extensive conservation project in 2018 to preserve the bridge for future generations to enjoy.

 Why we love the Iron Bridge

 'This graceful structure in its beautiful setting has been a source of endless fascination and has given me a lifetime of study end enjoyment.
 For the first time cast iron was used structurally and gave such confidence in this previously untried material that many other iron bridges followed,' David de Haan, historian

 'The bridge resides in the heart of the Ironbridge Gorge, which is a place that many call home, with many living here for generations keeping the memories and history alive in this unique place,' Nicola Lowery, councillor for Ironbridge Gorge

 'After it was built cast iron came to be widely used in bridges, aqueducts and buildings.
 For me it represents a pivotal moment in development of metallurgic design and engineering,' Morgan Cowles, English Heritage Head of Conservation MaintenancePlan Your Visit

 Postcard from the Iron Bridge

 Explore the Iron Bridge and follow our drone camera as we weave below and above the magnificent structure.

 It's not just people who have trekked across the Iron Bridge.
 Take a look at this elephant, who famously marched across the bridge to promote the Chapman's Zoo-Circus in 1932.